assimazza/masterminchia/README.md

 Although the project is complete, the assets are not packed into the JAR file.
 Just leave them in the main folder as they are.

+The release can be found in the `release_2006` folder alongside with the documentation (in Italian).
+The source is available in the `source` folder, inclusive of the compiled `.class` files.

 To run the game, either run the batch file or give the following from a command prompt:

 ```